shanshanwangcsc/isc25_llm/README.md

 ```
  so keeping the batch size to 4.

-3. For debugging, max steps is set to 1, for actual training, one needs to  change it to the actual training steps value
+3. For debugging, max steps is set to 1, for actual training, one needs to  change it to the actual training steps value or comment out line #29 in src/trainer.py file for complete training.
 ```bash
 line 91: max_steps = 200 # set to 1 for debug
 ```